randomseed-io/amelinium/README.md

 [middleware
 chains](https://github.com/randomseed-io/amelinium/blob/main/resources/config/amelinium/config.edn#L236).

-Middleware chains are sequences of functions called in a nested way to process request and/or response data.
-Controllers are handlers responsible for generating content by performing business logic operations, including those connecting to a database or other services.
+Middleware chains are sequences of functions composed into a single execution chain to process request and/or response data.
+Controllers in Amelinium are handlers responsible for generating content after performing business-logic operations which may involve interacting with a database (via models) or connecting to other services.

-Initial context created by the Ring handler is a map populated with basic information, like parameters received from client, remote IP address, requested path and so on.
-This **request map** is then passed as an argument to all functions in middleware chain and finally to the controller assigned in configuration to a specific HTTP path.
-Each middleware can alter the map in the process, same as the chosen controller.
-The last middleware (in our architecture) is responsible for generating a **response map** on a basis of some special keys left in the request map by the invoked controller (or, in some cases, by other processing functions from middleware which may short-circuit and directly generate responses).
+Initial context created by the Ring handler is a map populated with basic information, like parameters received from a client, remote IP address, requested path and so on.
+This **request map** is then passed as an argument to the first function of a middleware chain, and finally to a controller assigned in configuration to a specific HTTP path (route).

+Each middleware wrapper and controller can alter the request map.
+The last middleware (called *web renderer* on the diagram) is responsible for generating a **response map** on a basis of data found under some special keys in the request map.
+The entries identified by these keys should be set by the invoked controller (or, in rare cases by some middleware wrapper which may short-circuit the call chain and generate response).

-Note that in regular setups you will most likely find the route handlers being the functions which are processing the request map and returning response map.
-The difference here is that controllers are suppose to add some keys (like `:response/status` and `:response/body`) to received map and the response generation is handled by the generic renderers (separate for web and API channels).
-Of course, if any controller will generate a response map, it will be detected and the rendering layer will be skipped.
+Note that in other middleware setups you will most likely find the route handlers being functions which used to process a request map and return a response map.
+The difference here (in Amelinium) is that controllers are suppose to add some keys (like `:response/status` and `:response/body`) to the received map and the response generation is handled later by the generic renderers (separate for web and API channels).
+Of course, if any controller will generate a response map, it will be honored and the rendering layer will be skipped.
 Same with any middleware request wrapper.

 When response map is returned it starts to "travel" through all middleware functions in chain to be processed before returning to a Ring handler.
 The difference between